 Drive north from Anchorage for 240 miles or south from Fairbanks for 125 miles.
 You can fly into Denali NP with certain aviation companies.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Denali National Park:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Denali National Park: